|Country of Origin||Czech Republic|

 The Bohemian Shepherd is generally a healthy dog breed with few possible canine health conditions.

 - Hip Dysplasia: It is a genetic condition where the hip joint of the dog is either underdeveloped or dislocated from its original place.
 So before buying a pup from a breeder, always check for its parent’s health issues.

-- Bloat: When the abdomine of your dog looks like a balloon, it is due bloat.
-It is mostly due to improper eating habit.
+- Bloat: When the abdomen of your dog looks like a balloon, it is due bloat.
+It is mostly due to improper eating habits.
 So, feed them a complete balanced diet and healthy food.

-- Bohemian Shepherd is one of the first breeds that the king gave a consant to be bred for a specific reason.
+- Bohemian Shepherd is one of the first breeds that the king gave consent to be bred for a specific reason.

 - The symbol of the Bohemian Shepherd is on Czech young scout’s badges.

 The Bohemian comes in the following colors and markings:

 Cost: The average cost of the Bohemian Shepherd puppy is between $700-$900 USD.

 Height: The average height of the Bohemian Shepherd is between 19-21.5 inches